 Asana or Trello are both free to use depending on the team size.
 For larger teams, other software options will perform better, however the cost increases.
 These can cost upwards of $500 – $7,500 per year.

-Canva or Adobe Creative Cloud are both free for their basic services, but quickly increase in price the more you use them.
+Canva or Adobe Creative Cloud, and Elementor are all free for their basic services, but quickly increase in price the more you use them.
 This can vary between $10 – $70 per month, or for businesses they can vary between $3,000 – $20,000 per year.

 Social Media Management